This post may contain affiliate links. Read our disclosure policy here.

 What Do You Need to Cook Chicken Pieces in a Pan

-Here’s what you need to make perfectly cooked chicken with golden, crisp exteriors:
+You’ll find the ingredient measurements on the recipe card below, but first, let’s see what you need to make perfectly cooked chicken with golden, crisp exteriors:

-- heavy-bottomed cast-iron or stainless steel skillet
+- Heavy-bottomed cast-iron or stainless steel skillet

-- cooking oil – just a little olive or neutral cooking oil.
+- Cooking oil: just a little olive or neutral cooking oil.

-- spatula – to flip the chicken.
+- Spatula: to flip the chicken.

-- boneless skinless chicken breast or thighs
+- Boneless skinless chicken breast or thighs

-- meat thermometer – to check for doneness.
+- Meat thermometer: to check for doneness.

 How to Cut Chicken Breasts